 - Churma Ladoo

 Outdoor grilling parties are a nice way to enjoy pleasant fall weather and have good food.
-You can grill your bati’s outside and give them a more authentic feel because originally bati’s used to be grilled in cow-dung cakes.
-Bati’s taste even more authentic when grilled outside on low heat on a cool fall day while family and friends enjoy the outdoors.
+You can grill your bati’s for your dal bati churma menu outside and give them a more authentic feel because originally bati’s used to be grilled in cow-dung cakes.
+Bati’s taste even more authentic when grilled outside on low heat (preferably residual coal heat) on a cool fall day while family and friends enjoy the outdoors.

 Papads can also be made on the grill.
 Once you are done with all batis, use the low heat to keep dal and other accompaniments warm.
-When you preparing your grill at that time you can use the heat to grill your egg-plant for baigan bharta.
+When you are preparing your grill, use the heat to grill your egg-plant for baigan bharta.

 Any meal is incomplete without having a protein rich component.
 In vegetarian meals, lentils are most commonly serve this purpose.
 ‘Panch’ means five and ‘Mel’ means mixing, hence ‘Panch-mel’ refers to lentil sould made by mixing five different types of lentils.
 Mixing different lentils not only gives lentil soup a unique flavor but also nutritionally makes it more complete.